junweitea/cyberdefenders/119-KrakenKeyLogger.md

 Hello all!
-Today i would be doing a walkthru of my solution for 119-KrakenKeyLogger!
-This challenge is about a digital forensics team was called in to investigate a data breach for a company which seems interesting =)
+Today i would be doing a walkthru the cyberdefenders.org blue team CTF challenge for [119-KrakenKeyLogger](https://cyberdefenders.org/blueteam-ctf-challenges/krakenkeylogger/)!
+This challenge is about a digital forensics team was activated to investigate a data breach for a company which seems interesting =)

 <img width="627" alt="description" src="https://github.com/user-attachments/assets/d7742022-9905-443f-b704-78a5cada777f">